tbali0524/advent-of-code-rust/README.md

 * [This repo on GitHub](https://github.com/tbali0524/advent-of-code-rust)
 * [My AoC solutions in PHP](https://github.com/tbali0524/advent-of-code-solutions) (complete first 9 seasons, 450⭐)

-The first 9 seasons I originally solved in PHP.
-This repo contains a partial (~3 seasons) rewrite of these solutions in Rust, plus a simple CLI runner.
-However, from season 2024 I plan to solve the puzzles first in Rust.
+This repo contains my AoC solutions in Rust, and a simple CLI runner.
+The first 9 seasons I originally solved in PHP, and later rewrote some solutions (~3.5 seasons) in Rust.
+From season 2024 I solved the puzzles first in Rust (then rewrote some in PHP).

 ## Usage